mzeynalli1/mzeynalli1.github.io/_pages/about.md

 I am a sixth-year PhD candidate in Economics at Louisiana State University.

-My research interest is in the field of Labor Economics, with a particular focus on Economics of Immigration.
-In my job market paper, I study how immigration-induced local labor supply shocks affect workers and establishments across skill distribution in US counties.
-I am also interested in Economics of Religiosity and Health Economics in the contexts of local labor markets and mental health, respectively.
+My primary field of specialization is **Labor Economics,** with a particular focus on how granular shifts in human capital and religiosity, as well as local labor market shocks driven by immigration affect workers, industries, and firms.
+In my job market paper, I study the impacts of historical immigration-induced exogenous shifts in local human capital on the industrial skill composition of employment and establishment shares in US counties.
+My secondary field of interest lies in **Health Economics,** with one of my future works investigating the responses of mortality and sexual health outcomes to historical immigration-driven variation in religiosity in US commuting zones.
+Further details on my current and future research agendas can be found in my [research statement](/files/Murad_Zeynalli_Research_Statement.pdf).

-I am on the 2024-25 academic job market.
-Please do not hesitate to reach out!
+I am on the 2024-2025 job market and am available for interviews!

 You can access a PDF copy of my CV [here](/files/Murad_Zeynalli_CV.pdf).